Montana/perlmutter/README.md

 ## Introduction

-This document provides detailed instructions for running Python-based MPI (Message Passing Interface) applications on the NERSC Perlmutter supercomputer.
+This repo provides detailed instructions for running Python-based MPI (Message Passing Interface) applications on the NERSC Perlmutter supercomputer.
 Perlmutter is a HPE Cray EX system featuring AMD EPYC processors and NVIDIA A100 GPUs, designed for large-scale scientific computing tasks.

 ## System Overview